Downtown Eastside: Demographics

 There are no official population figures for the DTES.
 Estimates have ranged from 6,000 to 8,000; the geographic boundaries associated with these figures were not provided.

 Official figures are available for the greater DTES area, which was home to an estimated 18,477 people in 2011.
-In comparison to the city of Vancouver overall, the greater DTES had a higher proportion of males (60% vs. 50%), more seniors (22% vs 13%), fewer children and youth (10% vs 18%), slightly fewer immigrants, and more Indigenous Canadians (10% vs. 2%).
+In comparison to the city of Vancouver overall, the greater DTES had a higher proportion of males (60% vs. 50%), more seniors (22% vs 13%), fewer children and youth (10% vs 18%), slightly fewer immigrants, and more Indigenous Canadians (10% vs. 2%)..

 A 2009 demographic profile by The Globe and Mail focused on an area of just over 30 city blocks in and around the DTES: It indicated that 14% of the residents were of Indigenous descent.
-The average household size was 1.3 residents; 82% of the population lived alone.
+Indigenous peoples are significantly overrepresented in the Downtown Eastside, a pattern widely linked to the ongoing impacts of settler colonialism, including displacement from traditional territories, the legacy of residential schools, and systemic barriers in housing, healthcare, and employment.The average household size was 1.3 residents; 82% of the population lived alone.
 Children and teenagers made up 7% of the people, compared to 25% of Canada overall.

 A population that is frequently studied is tenants of single-room occupancy (SRO) hotels in the greater DTES area.
 According to a 2013 survey, this population is 77% male, with a median age of 44.
 Indigenous people make up 28% of the population, and Europeans 59%.